nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Note**<br>

-- You can refer to the section [Student Manager Command Parameters](#431-student-manager-command-parameters) for more information about the parameters
+- You can refer to the section [Student Manager Command Parameters](#431-student-manager-command-parameters) for more information about the parameters.
 - The search is case-insensitive. e.g `hans` will match `Hans`
 - The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 - Only the name is searched.